githublyk/FollowMe/writeup_report.md

 ![alt text][imageg1]

+The loss graph on train data and validation data for the 570 epochs are given in the following graph:

+![alt text][imageg3]

 #### IoU Graph
 The IoU metrics were calculated for every ten epochs.
-And the graph of the metrics are given in the following graph.
+The graph of the metrics for 210 epochs are given in the following graph.

 ![alt text][imageg2]

+The IoU metrics were calculated for every ten epochs.
+The graph of the metrics for 570 epochs are given in the following graph.

+![alt text][imageg4]

 #### Following the Target